Weather on Mt Whitney

 Ninety five percent of total precipitation (which includes both rain and snow) falls between the months of October and May, with more than half falling in January, February, and March.
 The frequency of summer showers increase at higher elevations and correspondingly there are more cloudy days.
 But even though these thundershowers are of short duration they are still a danger to the hiker/climber on the summit or high ridges on Mt Whitney and other Sierra Peaks.
 That being said, if you detect a thunderstorm developing, vacate the summit and high ridges at once.
 The

-first recorded fatality on Mt Whitney was due to lightening.
+first recorded fatality on Mt Whitney was due to lightning.

 Snow is one of the most spectacular features in the Sierra Nevada

 (the second snowiest mountain range on the continent) but due to the fact that Mt Whitney resides in the southern portion of the Sierra Nevada, it does not get nearly the amount of snow pack that the Palisade

 Mt Whitney weather in a nutshell for the next 7 days:

 Snow for Friday and Saturday, then partly cloudy to sunny starting next week on Mt Whitney.
 Be prepared for extreme winter conditions.
 The Whitney Portal

 Good amount of snow on the trail from start to finish at this point in time, especially on the backside of Whitney past Trail Crest